Annual Comprehensive Financial Report

-The City publishes a Comprehensive Annual Financial Report annually to report the results of operations for each City fund.
+The City publishes an Annual Comprehensive Financial Report annually to report the results of operations for each City fund.
 The City’s financial statements are audited by an independent accounting firm and have received an unqualified opinion, the highest opinion given to municipal government, with respect to the accuracy and fairness of the presentation of the City's financial position and its conformance with generally accepted accounting principles.
-The Comprehensive Annual Financial Report is published annually on or about June 30, six months after the close of the fiscal year.
+The Annual Comprehensive Financial Report is published annually on or about June 30, six months after the close of the fiscal year.

-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Highland Park for its comprehensive annual financial report for the fiscal year ended December 31, 2020.
-This was the 37th consecutive year that the government has achieved this prestigious award.
-In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
+The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of Highland Park for its annual comprehensive financial report for the fiscal year ended December 31, 2021.
+This was the 38th consecutive year that the government has achieved this prestigious award.
+In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized annual comprehensive financial report.
 This report must satisfy both generally accepted accounting principles and applicable legal requirements.

 Monthly Financial Report

 The Finance Department prepares a monthly financial report which includes an executive summary, general fund, summary, revenue reports, expenditure reports, major fund summaries, cash and investment reports and selected tax revenue reports.

 For a list of Monthly Financial Reports, please click here.